gammapy/gammapy-meetings/dev-meetings/2025/2025-08-01/README.md

 KF explains, is a small change.

-#???? ""
+#6027 "Fix the setup of the workflow running tutorials with jupytext"
 --------
-DM explains.
+DM explains that the workflow it misses some installation steps before running the actual command.
 RT: Comes from old issue from Max, KF agrees.

 RT: Through with open PRs, Changelog and Citation.cff remain and open Issues.
 Much less than before.